Rosehair/ml_team_dav/README.md

   > Separator to be used

   `-n LINES_NUMBER, --lines_number LINES_NUMBER`
-  >  Number of lines used to AHOQ
+  >  Number of lines used to show

   `-c COLUMN, --lines_number COLUMN`
   >  Number of lines used to set column width